 The Trustlines Blockchain went live November 21st.
 You can read more about the launch in the Launching the Trustlines Blockchain blog post.
 A blockchain explorer for Trustlines Blockchain can be found at https://explore.tlbc.trustlines.foundation/.

 What is a currency network?

-The Trustlines currency networks are the foundation of the Trustlines functionalities and are implemented on-chain.
+The Trustlines currency networks are the fundamental infrastructure of the Trustlines functionalities and are implemented on-chain.
 This contract type is the core smart contract that end users can interact with.
 The contract records all properties a currency network has (e.g. symbol, name of currency network and fee structure) and account information (e.g. users - blockchain addresses, balances and trustlines).
 Trustlines are modeled as “accounts” within the currency networks and keep a record of the credit lines two parties have agreed upon as well as their current balance.

 Are transfers of currency network IOUs and transfers of collateralized tokens (e.g. Bitcoin) the same?

 No. Collateralized tokens such as Bitcoin or Trustlines Network Coins (TLC) are backed by a certain collateral such as hashing power (in the case of Bitcoin) or stake (in the case of TLC).
 Currency networks inherit their values from the trust that exists between the individual users on the network.

 How do I join a currency network

 To join a currency network you need to send a Trustlines request to another person that is also using the Trustlines Blockchain.